NagiosEnterprises/nrpe/SECURITY.md

 #### BASH COMMAND SUBSTITUTION ####

-Even with the metacharacter restrictions below, if command arguments are enabled, it is still possible to send bash command substitions in the form `$(...)` as an agrument.
-This is explicity disabled by default, but can be enabled by a configure-time option and a configuration file option.
+Even with the metacharacter restrictions below, if command arguments are enabled, it is still possible to send bash command substitutions in the form `$(...)` as an argument.
+This is explicitly disabled by default, but can be enabled by a configure-time option and a configuration file option.
 Enabling this option is **VERY RISKY** and its use is **HIGHLY DISCOURAGED**.